norhus/github-finder/README.md

-A small React Typescript project for an InQool interview.
+A small React Typescript web application that retrieves and displays user repositories and organizations in GitHub.

 Available at: https://norhus-github-finder.netlify.app/